-To date, no referral has been made and the tracks remain closed under Tasmanian law.
+Unless and until approval is granted by the Minister under the EPBC Act, the tracks will remain closed under Tasmanian law.
 However, there are many reports of 4WDs and off-road vehicles continuing to use the tracks.

 TAC and environment groups continue to call on the Minister to take strong action to prevent unlawful use of the tracks.